ghillert/spring-batch-integration-sample/README.md

 As a result the final console output should be:

 	DONE!!
-	exitStatus: COMPLETED; imported # of payments: 27
+	exitStatus: COMPLETED; # of payments imported: 27 Sent '2' notifications:
+	#1 Subject: 'Execution has STARTED', Message: 'Execution has STARTED'.
+	#2 Subject: 'Execution has COMPLETED', Message: 'Execution has COMPLETED'.